goatshriek/stumpless/docs/roadmap.md

 ## 2.2.0
- * [ADD] **Target chaining**
-   In some cases a log message needs to be sent to multiple destinations, such as to a local file as well as a network server.
-Target chains will allow this stream to be defined as a logging target, and a logging call only made to this instead of manually logging to each target.
  * [ADD] **Improved network target error detection** Network targets do not currently detect errors that they would be able to in some cases, such as with `select` or `poll`.
 This may lead to a connection